What if I am having trouble coping?

 There are many multicultural groups and organizations in Peterborough.
-Free copies of the complete list and the guide on how to form your own multicultural group can be picked up at the New Canadians Centre.
+Information on existing groups and a guide on how to form your own multicultural group can be picked up at the New Canadians Centre.

 You can also meet other immigrants online.
 Loon Lounge is an online social networking website for prospective and current immigrants to Canada.
 There you can meet people, ask questions, share experiences and advice.
 Settlement.org hosts a discussion forum specific to settlement in Ontario.